luisgarciar/3D-bin-packing/README.md

 # 3D-bin-packing
-Solving the 3D-bin-packing with reinforcement learning
+Solving the 3D-bin-packing problem with reinforcement learning